How to create and manage private pages in WordPress

 For this purpose, we use the Paid Memberships Pro plugin.
 It’s a quick alternative to the Ultimate member plugin, and it is a free option for WordPress memberships.

-There are many options regarding your memberships, such as adding trial periods, different billing cycles, setup fees.
-Just to make things easier we created 3 plans and that’s it.
+There are many options regarding your memberships, such as adding trial periods, different billing cycles, and setup fees.
+Just to make things easier we created 3 plans.
 Then you create the membership pages (or let PMP create them for you) and set up the billing details.

 Once this is done you are ready to use your Membership site and restrict content access.